sjoerdvanderhoorn/Uier/README.md

 ## Setup

+1. Copy the `settings.example.js` file to `settings.js` and adjust where required.

-Install all npm dependencies by running the below batch file.
+2. Install all npm dependencies by running the below batch file.

 ```bash
 npm-install.cmd